pjer-mili/config-handler/README.md

 ![Config file](docs/images/config_file_3.png)

-So, what user changes stays or adds stays in config.ini.
+So, what user changes or adds stays in config.ini.
 Everything new that was added in config.ini.template was added in config.ini as well.